In a Nutshell

 Credit Scores

-As an unincorporated part of the United States, Puerto Rico is subject to American financial requirements and trends from Wall Street in New York.
-This includes credit.
+As an unincorporated part of the United States, Puerto Rico is subject to American financial requirements and trends from Wall Street in New York, including credit scores.
 Residents of Puerto Rico have the same credit opportunities as those on the mainland.
-The average credit score in Puerto Rico is 689.
+The average credit score in Puerto Rico was 689 as of 2021.

 Identity Theft